19 Totally Awesome Things to do in Whistler in Summer!

 day in Whistler

-Mountain biking is easily one of the best Whistler summer activities.
-We spent a few hours exploring some of the lakes around Whistler on a mountain bike – it was awesome!
+Mountain biking is easily one of the best summer activities to do in Whistler.
+We rented bikes for a few hours and explored some of the lakes around Whistler – and it was awesome!

-The trails around Whistler can just about get you anywhere in town quickly.
+What makes this activity so popular is the fact that the bike trails around Whistler can just about get you anywhere.
 It only takes a few hours to explore most of the closer trails to town and take a scenic ride around.